 Arriving at Graythwaite Adventure & driving on the estate

 When you arrive onto their estate, there will be signs for the Graythwaite Adventure by the gate and a friendly member of the team will be waiting for you to let you in!

-Once you arrive, you’ll meet one of the team who will meet and greet you into their beautiful wooden scandi hut.
+Once you arrive, you’ll meet one of the team members who will meet and greet you into their beautiful wooden Scandi hut.
 It’s here I met Matt who was going to be my instructor for the off-roading driving experience.

 There was a roaring fire which was lovely to see on such a cold day and it was so cosy inside too!

 In here, they will take you through the itinerary of the experience over a warm drink from their bar and what to expect.
 Plus, you’ll need to sign an all important safety waver.